 Given that young people constitute a major share of society, but suffer from high degrees of unemployment and are barely represented in the current system of decision making, FES views this as a major obstacle to achieving inclusive political participation.

-With our youth programme we aim at empowering young people to formulate their own needs and ideas just as to equip them with the skills needed to play a part in Lebanon’s way ahead.
-A special focus is laid on women who are in the context of UN Resolution 1325 intended to play a greater role in a peaceful and prospering reconciliation of interests.
-We are proud to say that all our initiatives have gone by now through several generations and are contributing alter the status-quo.
+With our Young leaders’ program (LEAP), we aim at empowering young people to formulate their own needs and ideas as well as equip them with the skills needed to play a part in Lebanon’s way ahead.
+A special focus is laid on women and marginalized groups, especially LGBTQ+ individuals, people with disabilities, and refugees.
+We are proud to say that all our initiatives have gone by now through several generations and are contributing towards altering the status-quo.

 The rule of law is inevitable to safeguard a peaceful and civil society in Lebanon.
-Yet there is a lack of reforms in order to enable citizens to take up their social and political human rights.
-In this respect FES Lebanon has identified three areas that require added attention.
+Yet there is a lack of reforms enabling citizens to take up their social and political human rights.
+In this respect, FES Lebanon has identified three areas that require increased attention.

 First, classical human rights need to be anchored within the every-day routines of state institutions and lawyers must always monitor their implementation.
 Second, the rights of women are significantly retrenched contrary to what the constitution had granted.
 The current set-up of the sectarian personal status law is the most obvious indicator for that.